vernikouskaya/hypothalamus_segmentation/README.md

-# Hypothalamus_segmentation
+# Hypothalamus segmentation

-This repository provides the source code and models for segmentation of the hypothalamus in T1-weighted MR images in coronal orientation at resolution of 0.125x0.125x0.5 mm3 and intracranial volume on original coronal MRI images of resolution 0.5x0.5x0.5 mm3.
+This repository provides the source code and models for segmentation of the hypothalamus in T1-weighted MR images in coronal orientation at resolution of 0.125x0.125x0.5 mm3 and intracranial volume (ICV) on original coronal MRI images of resolution 0.5x0.5x0.5 mm3.
 The method is based on a convolutional neural network EfficientNetB0, which outputs segmentations of the hypothalamus and ICV.

 ## Training dataset
 During labeling of the data for each patient a folder containing subfolders for each single imaging slice is created.
 Two files are located in each subfolder: *mri_orig.png* for original MRI image and *mri_hypothal.png* for the manually created segmentation mask.
 All folders with labeled data are than put into folder named *DATA* which is on the same directory level as the repository.
 With *generate_data.py* script, the lookup table for training and validation (explicit names are set in the *validation_folders* variable within the script) data is created.
 As a result, the script creates the folder *metadata_training* with the dataset files shown in the structure below.